 This document provides a template and examples for the creation and updating of the bylaws for Divisions of AIChE.
 Every Division must have a set of working bylaws approved by the Division membership and by CTOC.
 The general outline of the model bylaws below should be followed.
 Some content is required by the AIChE Bylaws or CTOC policy, but other content can be modified to reflect the objectives and practices of individual Divisions.
 For example, information [between brackets] should be added or modified as needed (and the brackets removed).
 End Notes are provided to indicate required content and/or provide further explanation.
 The End Note links should be removed before finalizing the bylaws.

 The bylaws should provide a stable framework for Division organization and activities.
 It should be read by new officers and reviewed on a regular basis.
 It should be amended when appropriate to reflect changes in objectives or practices and reviewed every five years.
-Details of activities which may change more frequently (e.g., the amount of membership dues, technology used to send and receive ballots, current award descriptions and procedures, current subcommittee descriptions, etc.) can be recorded in a separate document such as an Operating Manual or Officers’ Manual.
+Details of activities that may change more frequently (e.g., the amount of membership dues, technology used to send and receive ballots, current award descriptions and procedures, current subcommittee descriptions, etc.) can be recorded in a separate document such as an Operating Manual or Officers’ Manual.

 DO NOT INCLUDE THIS PAGE IN FINAL BYLAWS